Kipo and the Age of Wonderbeasts: LGBTQ representation

 As Netflix pushed forward, Kipo and the Age of Wonderbeasts became a notable example of expanded representation.
 In the first season of Kipo, which streamed on January 10, Benson said outright he was gay, saying he only liked the series protagonist, Kipo, in a platonic way.
 He also developed a crush on a male character, Troy, in the show's 10th episode.
 Due to these elements, some noted the show's "casual queerness."

 The series was nominated for a GLAAD Media Award for Outstanding Kids & Family Programming.

 In August 2021, Sechrist told Insider that he and Wolkoff realized that there weren't "iconic Superman or Spider-Man archetypes very often as a gay person in media" saying that gay people would be villains or comic relief, with their pitch for Benson as part of the show, making history, becoming the first Black gay protagonist and "second-known animated kids character" apart from a character in 6teen to "identify themselves as gay in dialogue."

 Music

 The soundtrack to the series, including several original songs, was composed by Daniel Rojas.
-It draws on an eclectic mix of musical styles, from folk to classical music and hip-hop, with Wu-Tang Clan founding member and Bad Billions' voice actor GZA being given co-writing credit for the 'Newton Wolves Rap'.
-The first soundtrack album, Kipo and the Age of Wonderbeasts: Season 1 Mixtape, was released in January 2020 by Back Lot Music.
-The second soundtrack album, titled Kipo and the Age of Wonderbeasts: Season 2 Mixtape, was released in late May 2020 by Back Lot Music.
+Rojas was tasked with writing original songs as well as creating a score that could "blend seamlessly" together.
+He collaborated with the screenwriters, producers, and music supervisors for the original songs.
+Though the score is primarily pop-oriented, Rojas would often tap into different genres and blend elements of them together.
+Genres included are hip-hop, trap, folk, electronic dance, rock, and classical.
+Soundtrack albums for each of the three seasons in the series were released digitally by Back Lot Music on January 13, 2020, May 29, 2020, and October 16, 2020.